maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/02/challenger-decks-2021-02-12.md

+***Note: Due to production issues, Challenger Decks 2021 release date has been moved to April 2.***

-Arriving March 26, the latest Challenger Decks release brings updated approaches to start playing Standard with strategies ready to succeed.
+Arriving April 2, the latest Challenger Decks release brings updated approaches to start playing Standard with strategies ready to succeed.

 Four different 75-card decks—each featuring a different strategy—are ready to play out of the box wherever the Standard challenge awaits.
 Each Challenger Deck comes with a complete 60-card main deck and a 15-card sideboard, plus five double-sided tokens that you'll want to have on hand when you head into battle.